Connecting to the LymeFiber Network

 - Install a tracer wire (12-gauge copper wire, insulated) in the trench for Dig Safe to be able to locate it in the future.

-LymeFiber has developed a list of contractors who assure that they can provide this service.
-You can download the list here.
+ECFiber has developed a list of contractors who assure that they can provide this service.
+You can download the list along with our underground specifications here.

 If you are a contractor who would like to be considered for this kind of work, please read through the specifications above and contact info@LymeFiber.net to express your interest.